llenotre/blog/README.md

 The following steps are required:
 - Create the configuration in `config.toml` (an example can be found at `default.config.toml`)
-- Download the GeoIP2 database and place it at `geoip.mmdb`
+- Download the GeoIP2 database and place it at `analytics/geoip.mmdb`
-- Download the [uaparser regexes file](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml) and place it at `uaparser.yaml`
+- Download the [uaparser regexes file](https://raw.githubusercontent.com/ua-parser/uap-core/master/regexes.yaml) and place it at `analytics/uaparser.yaml`